Christmas curiosity ... To be fair, the room just got a big tree with lights and spinny things on it. Who could resist?

 Here's a game plan to keep your toddler from pulling the tree down, or from hurling your grandmother's antique ornament across the room.

 You know those ceiling hooks you can hang potted plants from?
 Those are a good solution to tipping Christmas trees.
-Use fishing line to secure the top of the tree to the hook.
-You could also do this mid-tree to a back wall.
+Use fishing line to secure the top of the tree to the hook; you can also do this mid-tree to a back wall.

 Pyramid of greatness